Skip to content

 Visit Inpay

-Inpay is a Danish payout specialist that moves money to players in 90+ countries through local bank rails.
-Founded in 2008 in Copenhagen, bootstrapped to EUR 60.1M revenue in 2023 without outside funding.
-A quarter of iGaming's Power50 operators use them for withdrawals, with named clients including 888, Betsson, Lottoland and Netbet.
-Danish FSA licensed with three separate authorizations, the first Scandinavian company to hold all three.
-Not a deposit solution.
+Inpay is a Danish payout specialist that moves money to players in 90+ countries over local bank rails, with 200+ countries reachable once SEPA and SWIFT are counted.
+Founded in Copenhagen in 2008 and bootstrapped to EUR 60.1M revenue in 2023 without outside funding.
+Inpay puts a quarter of iGaming's Power50 operators on its payout rails; the logo wall on its own iGaming page runs 888, Betsson, NetBet, Lottoland, LiveScore and Delasport.
+Danish FSA licensed on three authorizations at once, the first Scandinavian company to hold all three.
+A Money In product adds open-banking pay-ins and Inpay does sell it to iGaming operators, but there is no card acquiring anywhere in the stack, so this is an addition to a deposit setup rather than a replacement for one.
 If your withdrawal queue is the bottleneck holding back player retention, this is who you call.

 Quick Info